Manuel Antonio National Park is a popular spot in Costa Rica for first-time and return visitors. It’s for good reason, too!

-The white-faced monkeys have figured this out, too, and will take any opportunity to swipe sandwiches and lunch snacks from anyone not paying attention.
+The Manuel Antonio monkeys have figured this out, too, and will take any opportunity to swipe sandwiches and lunch snacks from anyone not paying attention.

 Walk further down the beach or follow the signs to Playa Espadilla Sur for a quieter spot to relax, have lunch, and to swim.